sagar2321/SpaceX/README.md

-# SpaceX
+# SpaceX Launch Programs SSR App (Server Side Rendering)

-React SSR app displaying SpaceX launch history.
+I have used SSR boilerplate(Next.js) along with React + typescript to build this app.